karlgroves/day-one-theme/wp-content/themes/dayone/readme.txt

 - - SUPPORT - -

-Visit the bitbucket repo at @TODO
+For Day One support, visit the bitbucket repo at @TODO

 Support for original Blankslate theme: tidythemes.com/forum